"Research demonstrates again and again that there is an actual connection between our brain health and our gut health."

 That means a healthier gut, and a healthier emotional state too, where more tryptophan is converted to serotonin and more serotonin is being absorbed into the blood and making its way to the brain.

 In addition to eating anti-inflammatory foods as a way to improve your gut-brain health, supplement your diet with a powerful, high-quality curcumin likeSmarter Curcumin.
 Curcumin, is the concentrated active ingredient inside turmeric.
 It only makes up about 2 - 3% of turmeric root, but when formulated properly it can have an amazing effect on your body.
-In fact, it’s a whopping 250 times more potent an inflammation-fighter than turmeric itself.
-A large part of the inflammation-fighting effect of curcumin comes from is its ability to inhibit key enzymes in the body known to promote inflammation.
+In fact, it’s a more potent ingredient to promote normal inflammation responses than mere turmeric itself.

 But wait, there’s more… curcumin is really amazing stuff.
 It’s rare that a dietary ingredient can have such a broad spectrum of beneficial effects in the body.
 In nutritional science it’s called beingpleotropic, meaning it produces multiple health effects on biological systems throughout the body: including serotonin production and improving the gut-brain axis.
 Curcumin is one of the most highly pleotropic compounds on earth.
 Even pharmaceutical drugs can’t claim anything close to the many things it does.